-GFCI: Faults a circuit when 6 to 9mA from hot to ground is detected

-EPD (Equipment Protective Device): For breakers equipped with an EPD, the breaker trips for ground faults greater than 30mA.
+- GFCI: Faults a circuit when 6 to 9mA (from hot to ground) is detected. - EPD (Equipment Protective Device): For breakers equipped with an EPD, the breaker trips for ground faults greater than 30mA.

 To display the GFCI main menu window, press the GFCI button.
 To toggle the two tests use the ▶ button.
 Once the desired test is selected, press the GFCI button to start the test.
-These tests are further detailed below.
+These tests are further detailed in the 'Testing Procedures' section below.